Kelly Sutton: Craftsman Truck Series

 Sutton made her NASCAR Craftsman Truck Series debut in 2003 at Memphis Motorsports Park, where she started 34th and finished 27th after suffering early transmission failure.
 She ran three more races that year, her best finish being a 19th at the season-ending Ford 200.
 She made her first full-time bid for the championship in 2004, with sponsorship from Copaxone.
 She finished seventh for NASCAR Rookie of the Year honors and 26th in championship points, her best points finish to date.
 Her best finish that season came at Mansfield Motorsports Speedway, where she finished 20th.
 She returned in 2005, posting a career-best fifteenth-place run at the Quaker Steak and Lube 200, despite dropping to 29th in points.
 She had a big accident at Kansas during the season when she went upside down in turns 3 and 4 during the O'Reilly 250 after contact with Chris Fontaine, who had wrecked in front of her earlier.

 In 2006, she competed in twelve races.
 During the O'Reilly 250 at Kansas, the same race she flipped in a year earlier, she had another bad accident, this time losing control of her truck on the backstretch and just missing an opening on the inside wall before slamming into the wall, almost flattening the driver's side of the truck.
 She was extracted from the truck to a local hospital, but she survived with minor injuries.
 Fellow NASCAR driver Jeff Fuller would have an accident almost similar to this later in the year in a Busch series race at Kentucky when he spun to avoid a spinning Jason Leffler and slammed into an opening on the inside wall, only it was the passenger side door that was flattened, and he survived with minor injuries.
 Brad Keselowski was hired to drive in two races that her team was entered in, but that she could not race in due to her injury.
 Her best finish was a nineteenth at Gateway International Raceway.

-For 2007, she drove three races in the No. 51 truck for Billy Ballew Motorsports.
+For 2007, Sutton drove three races in the No. 51 truck for Billy Ballew Motorsports.
 In June 2007, Sutton finished 20th at the Toyota Tundra Milwaukee 200, her last race to date.